Joan Hutt: Bank of England

-At the Bank of England, she also met Leslie Bonnet, who was editor of the Bank's literary magazine – The Old Lady of Threadneedle Street.
+At the Bank of England, she also met Leslie Bonnet, who was editor of the Bank's literary magazine The Old Lady of Threadneedle Street.
 They married in 1943.

 Move to Wales

 Hutt moved with her family from Flaunden in Hertfordshire to a ramshackle manor house, Ymwlch Fawr, near Criccieth, North Wales, in 1949.
-In her adopted home, continued painting, finding inspiration in the stunning Welsh landscapes, as well as bringing up a family of five children (Lesley b.
+She continued painting, finding inspiration in the Welsh landscapes, and reared a family of five children (Lesley b.
 1944, Villette b.
 1945, Alice b.
 1947, Caroline b.
 1948 and Tom b.
 1951).

-From 1963, when her family had grown up, Joan devoted herself full-time to teaching and practising art.
+From 1963, after her children had grown, Joan devoted herself full-time to teaching and practising art.
 She regularly tutored on landscape painting and founded the Criccieth W.E.A.
 Art class in 1965.
 She was co-founder of the Porthmadog Art Club and a member of the "North Wales Group" of artists which included Sir Kyffin Williams, Elis Gwyn, Tom Gerrard, Roy Ostle, Karel Lek, Jonah Jones, Arthur Pritchard, Claudia Williams, Donald McIntyre, Helen Steinthal and Peter Chadwick.

-Every Thursday, local artists would come to her studio at Ymwlch Fawr to paint and also to discuss art and articles published in the Arts Review.
+Every Thursday, local artists came to her studio at Ymwlch Fawr to paint and also to discuss art and articles published in the Arts Review.
 Hutt's subjects were often members of her family and her eldest daughter, Lesley, was her muse and the subject of many of her portraits.